 When it comes to collaboration, communication is everything.
 It’s important the solution you choose accommodates the way you and your team communicate.
 There are some groups who can do all their work over group messaging, while others need to huddle on a call and talk through project challenges.
 Other team members may prefer to be present at a meeting in order to gauge interest from other conference participants.

 Understanding the following communication features will help you pick the right collaboration software for your team.

 Look for Integrated Messaging Features

-Collaboration often occurs between just two people who are preparing a concept for the group to review at a later time.
+Collaboration often occurs between just two people who are preparing a concept for the group to review later.
 The online collaboration tool you select should enable this type of communication.
-Allowing for two people to work on a file together and simultaneously have an interactive conversation about it using their messaging preference (audio, video, or online chat) can increase productivity.
-Additionally, there are some occasions where everyone in the group doesn’t need to be privy to a conversation.
-It’s important to have privacy and access settings per individual that can be adjusted whenever needed.
+The ability for two people to work on a file together and simultaneously have an interactive conversation about it using their messaging preference (audio, video, or online chat) can increase productivity.
+Additionally, it’s important to have privacy and access settings per individual that can be adjusted whenever needed — there are some occasions where everyone in the group doesn’t need to be privy to a conversation.

 Verify Conference Calls Can Be Conducted Online and Over the Phone